danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 An effective team starts with good product direction.
 The role of the person(s) that define this has changed names over the years, from Business Analyst, to Product Manager or Product Owner.
 I'll just refer to it as PM.

 An effective team will have a PM that has a strong sense of product direction and can express clearly how different areas of the product should work and why.
 These features should be driven by what will solve the customers problems, ultimately generating revenue.
-The PM should also expect clarifying questions from engineers and consistently update written requirements to reflect those clarifications.
+The PM should also expect clarifying questions from engineers and consistently update written requirements to reflect those clarifications (more on writing later in this post).
 This way all team members current *and* future can gain an understanding of why the product works the way it does.

 Sometimes the product direction is not entirely clear.
 The company could be dealing with unknowns and engaging in research and experiments to determine market fit.
 A team can still be effective in this case if it's communicated clearly to all team members that they're dealing with unknowns.
 In this environment, people are encouraged to think creatively of potential solutions and to try things out, with the understanding that many features may not stick and have to be rolled back. i.e. no one is blamed if something doesn't work out because it all contributes to increased understanding.